-CATEGORY ACTIVITY TIME FRAMES IDP and Budget Preparation of an IDP / Budget Timetable August 2022 Co-ordination role of the budget process through preparation and completion of the process plan September 2022 Tabling of the Timelines to Council October 2022 Submission of the Timelines to Provincial Treasury Beginning of Annual Report Preparation Process.
+CATEGORY ACTIVITY TIME FRAMES IDP and Budget Preparation of an IDP / Budget Timetable August 2023 Co-ordination role of the budget process through preparation and completion of the process plan September 2023 Tabling of the Timelines to Council Submission of the Timelines to Provincial Treasury Beginning of Annual Report Preparation Process.
 Submission of the Budget Checklist Preparation of the budget related Policies Review of IDP and Budget processes and develop improvements.

-IDD/Dudast Determine the funding/revenue projections IDP/Budget Botomino the funding/revende projectione Nieure biori for the next three years.
-November 2022 CFO to liaise with Council regarding the 2022 strategic objectives for service delivery and development for the next three years The Executive Mayor to determine the strategic objectives for service delivery and development for the next three years (IDP reviews) A budget workshop will be held to clarify budgetary requirements and discussing the budget tool.
-Budget Preparation of the draft budget by the November various departments.
-2022 Directors to meet with their HOD's and any relevant staff members to discuss draft capital / operational budget to ensure that anticipated expenditure meets parameters set out by National / Provincial Government.
-Budget Budget plans, capital / operational budget December and all related items to have been consolidated (based on the budget inputs submitted by Departments).
-2022 - Jan 2023 Budget and PMS Mid-Year Budget and Performance lanuary 2022 Budget and FWS Mid-Year Budget and Performance Assessment January 2023 IDP Review IDP Document Key Performance Areas February 2023 IDP Review Directorate Strategies (Strategic Planning sessions) February 2023 IDP Review Institutional Strategies (Institutional February 2023 Strategic Planning) IDP/Budget Tabling of Draft IDP and Budget 2023-24 by Mayor to Council 31 March 2023 IDP/Budget Advertising of Draft IDP/Budget April 2023
+October 2023 IDP/Budget Determine the funding/revenue projections for the next three years.
+CFO to liaise with Council regarding the strategic objectives for service delivery and development for the next three years The Executive Mayor to determine the strategic objectives for service delivery and development for the next three years (IDP reviews) A budget workshop will be held to clarify budgetary requirements and discussing the budget tool.
+November 2023 Budget Preparation of the draft budget by the various departments.
+Directors to meet with their HOD's and any relevant staff members to discuss draft capital / operational budget to ensure that anticipated expenditure meets parameters set out by National / Provincial Government.
+November 2023

-IDP/Budget Directorate engagement on Draft IDP and Budget (Directorate session) March/ April 2023 IDP/Budget Presentation of Draft IDP/ Budget priorities document to Senior Management team April 2023 IDP/Budget Institutional Strategic Planning April 2023 IDP/Budget IDP/Budget Road Show (Mayoral Imbizo) April /May 2023 IDP/ Budget Presentation IDP/Budget priorities to SMT May 2022 IDP/Budget Presentation Final Draft of IDP/Budget Steering Committee April 2023 IDP/Budget Presentation of Draft IDP/Budget Document to IDP Representative Forum May 2023 IDP/Budget Presentation of Final IDP/Budget Document to Council for approval 31 May 2023
+CATEGORY ACTIVITY TIME FRAMES Budget Budget plans, capital / operational budget, and all related items to have been consolidated (based on the budget inputs submitted by Departments).
+Dec 2023 - Jan 2024 Budget and PMS Mid-Year Budget and Performance Assessment January 2024 IDP Review IDP Document Key Performance Areas February 2024 IDP Review Directorate Strategies (Strategic Planning sessions) February 2024 IDP Review Institutional Strategies (Institutional Strategic Planning) February 2024 IDP/Budget Tabling of Draft IDP and Budget 2024-25 by Mayor to Council 31 March 2024 IDP/Budget Advertising of Draft IDP/Budget April 2024 IDP/Budget Directorate engagement on Draft IDP and Budget (Directorate session) Mar/ April 2024 IDP/Budget Presentation of Draft IDP/ Budget priorities document to Senior Management team April 2024 IDP/Budget Institutional Strategic Planning April 2024 IDP/Budget IDP/Budget Road Show (Mayoral Imbizo) April /May 2024 IDP/ Budget Presentation IDP/Budget priorities to SMT May 2024 IDP/Budget Presentation Final Draft of IDP/Budget Steering Committee April 2024 IDP/Budget Presentation of Draft IDP/Budget Document to IDP Representative Forum May 2024 IDP/Budget Presentation of Final IDP/Budget Document to Council for approval 31 May 2024

-1.11.8 PUBLIC PARTICIPATION STRATEGY:
+1.12.3.8 PUBLIC PARTICIPATION STRATEGY: